eastgenomics/clinvar_submissions/README.md

 * `--print_submission_json`: (boolean) Default is False, if specified as True will print each clinvar submission to the terminal.
 This is useful for testing.
 * `--hold_for_review`: (boolean) Default is False, if specified as True, will add the variants to the database but not submit to ClinVar.
 Can be used to allow manual review before submission.
 * `--path_to_workbooks`: Local path to Excel workbooks that need submitting.
 If not specified, parsing will be skipped and the script will only run the accession ID retrieval process.
 * `--samples_file`: Local path to a CSV file containing sample information.
 If specified, the script will use this file instead of searching for workbooks.
-The CSV should have columns for `sample_id`, `workbook_path`.
+The CSV should have columns for `file_name`, `sample_id`, `workbook_path`.
+* `--dry-run`: (boolean) Default is False, if specified as True, will not make any changes to the database or submit to ClinVar.
+Useful for testing.
 ## Example usage
 ```bash
 python clinvar_submissions.py \